Reflection positivity and invertible topological phases: Reflection structures and stability

 \begin{proposition}[] The fiber of the map $\Sigma ^nMTH_n \longrightarrow \Sigma ^{n+1}MTH_{n+1}$ is $\Sigma ^n(BH_{n+1})_+$.
 The map $\Sigma ^n(BH_{n+1})_+\to \Sigma ^nMTH_n$ is represented by the universal family $BH_n\to BH_{n+1}$ of $H_n$-spheres. \end{proposition}

 See~\cite[\S3.1]{GMTW}, \cite[Lemma 3.1]{FHT1} for a proof.
 The universal family of spheres was mentioned in Remark~\ref{thm:39}.
-We remind that spectra are built out of \emph{based} spaces; for a based space~$X$ the spectrum ~$\Sigma ^nX_+$ is the one-point union of~$S^n$ and the suspension spectrum~$\Sigma ^nX$, and the latter is $n$-connected if $X$~is connected.
+We remind that spectra are built out of \emph{based} spaces; for a based space~$X$ the spectrum ~$\Sigma ^nX_+$ is the one-point union of~$S^n$ and the suspension spectrum~$\Sigma ^nX$, and the latter is $(n-1)$-connected if $X$~is connected.

-Our final task in this section is to refine Ansatz~\ref{thm:145}, which formulates invertible field theories as maps of spectra, to include reflection structures.
+Our final task in this section is to refine Ansatz~\ref{thm:145} and Ansatz~\ref{thm:156}, which formulate invertible field theories as maps of spectra, to include reflection structures.
 Recall from ~\S\ref{sec:3} that the reflection structure on the bordism category maps a manifold with $H_n$-structure to the same manifold with the opposite $H_n$-structure, which is defined using the group extension~\eqref{eq:30}.
-Turning to bordism spectra we observe that this group extension gives $BH_{n}$ a $\Z/2$-action and makes the vector bundle $V_{n}\to BH_n$ into an equivariant vector bundle $V_{n}^{\beta}$.
-The Thom spectrum~\eqref{eq:88} then refines to a $\Z/2$-equivariant spectrum we denote ~$\Sigma ^nMTH_n^\beta $.
+Turning to bordism spectra we observe that this group extension induces a $\Z/2$-action on~$BH_{n}$ and makes the vector bundle $V_{n}\to BH_n$ into an equivariant vector bundle $V_{n}^{\beta}\to BH_n^\beta $.
+Applying the discussion in~\S\ref{sec:mssequiv-thom-spectra} we refine the Thom spectrum~\eqref{eq:88} to a $\Z/2$-equivariant spectrum we denote ~$\Sigma ^nMTH_n^\beta $.
+There is an equivariant lift of~\eqref{eq:90}.
+Recall the involutions on~$\IZ,\ICx$ chosen after Remark~\ref {rem:1a}.